commandops/commandops.github.io/posts/survivors-script.md

 end
 ```

-We can keep doing this and even chain things with an Or statement if some unit subtypes have the same number of potential survivors:
+We can keep doing this and even chain things with an Or statement if some unit subtypes have the same number of potential survivors.
+You can also use unit.classname to clarify even more, as well as use And statements:

 ```
 ---Create Survivor
 local crew = 1 --default
 if
-ScenEdit_UnitX().subtype == '6001' then crew = 3 --sh60?
+ScenEdit_UnitX().subtype == '6001' or ScenEdit_UnitX().subtype == '8001'  then crew = 3  --sh60 or kc135
 elseif
  ScenEdit_UnitX().subtype == '6002'  or ScenEdit_UnitX().subtype == '3101'  then crew = 12 --mpa or bomber?
 elseif
-ScenEdit_UnitX().subtype == '7101' then crew = 75 --C-5 Galaxy
+ScenEdit_UnitX().subtype == '7101' and ScenEdit_UnitX().classname ~= 'C-17A Globemaster III SOLL' then crew = 7 --transport but not c-17s
 elseif
+ScenEdit_UnitX().classname == 'C-17A Globemaster III SOLL' then crew = 26 --transport c-17s 7101 conflicts with mv-22 and ch53
+elseif
 ScenEdit_UnitX().subtype == '3106' then crew = 350 --CG
 elseif
+ScenEdit_UnitX().subtype == '3203' then crew = 150 --DDG
+elseif
-ScenEdit_UnitX().subtype == '4002' then crew = 0 -- E3 Sentry testing 0 crew, should be no survivors
+ScenEdit_UnitX().subtype == '4002' or ScenEdit_UnitX().subtype == '7002'  then crew = 12 -- E3 Sentry Jstars
 end

 CreateDownedPilotFromTriggerUnit(ScenEdit_UnitX(),crew)
 ```